 Maria J. Hauser

-Spawn of my father, Carl Hauser.
-Though never a Druid before now, I was lucky to grow up singing and playing music with all these guys.
-My dad's friends have always been some of my favorite people.
-It was through Billy Cross that my parents met each other, while they were on tour with Bob Dylan.
-Billy played guitar for Bob while my mom was one of three backup singers.
+Maria here, spawn of Druid Carl Hauser.
+I was lucky to grow up singing and playing music with all these guys.
+It was through Billy Cross that my parents met —Cross was on tour playing guitar for Bob Dylan while my mom was also on tour as one of Dylan's three backup singers during the Budokan era.

-So, when some Druids asked me to manage their band and help get their music seen and heard, I told them truthfully that it would be an honor.
-I act as the general manager, web mistress, and public relations liaison for the Druids.
+So, when The Druids asked me to manage the band and help put out their music, I told them it would be an honor.
 I love the music the band has produced.

 One day, at age 4, I was wandering around our tiny Manhattan apartment when the doorbell rang.
 Mom lets in a shaggy young man in a corduroy jacket – my sister Wendy’s first piano teacher.
 Wendy was anxious and hiding and the shaggy guy sits down at the piano to pass the time.
 He absently starts to play — Boogie Woogie piano.
 He was really good.